Before Humans Join the Team: Diagnosing Coordination Failures in Healthcare Robot Team Simulation: Introduction

 However, existing analyses of MAS coordination patterns fall short in capturing real-world complexities.
 For example, \cite{cemriWhyMultiAgentLLM2025} identifies 14 failure modes across three categories, but the analysis is based on virtual task benchmarks such as math problem solving.
 Prior evaluations focus on task outcomes, lacking finer-grained, process-level assessments \cite{shojaee2025illusion}.
 In addition, reasoning capability, an important factor shaping agent behavior, has been primarily examined at the single-agent level (e.g., \cite{liu2024mind}), with limited understanding of its impact on team-level coordination.
-These gaps motivate our investigation into MARS coordination patterns and the influencing factors toward better guidance for real-world deployment.
+Together, these gaps motivate our investigation into MARS coordination patterns and failure modes, toward better supporting humans who build and work alongside robot teams.

 To address the absence of existing benchmarks for evaluating MARS under real-world constraints, we construct a custom, controllable scenario capable of systematically injecting critical challenges and boundary conditions—such as team-level recovery logic and hierarchical role interpretation.
 Among potential domains, healthcare stands out: in high-stakes tasks like emergency room onboarding, robots need to operate under resource constraints, clearly defined roles, and low fault tolerance.
 Building on this setting, we examine the performance of hierarchical MARS, built upon current state-of-the-art multi-agent frameworks, and analyze the coordination patterns that emerge across contextually grounded scenarios.
-Our contributions include: \begin{itemize} \item \textbf{Contributing Factors to Coordination Failures in Hierarchical MARS:} We identify coordination failures in hierarchical MARS and investigate their dependencies on contextual knowledge, system structure, and underlying model reasoning capability.
-Our findings reveal that while sufficient contextual knowledge is necessary, system structure remains the bottleneck for robust coordination, and different reasoning capabilities give rise to distinct failure profiles.
+Importantly, our goal is not to compare frameworks.
+Rather, we use different system configurations as controlled probes to analyze coordination behaviors and failure patterns.